 15. Stunning Stairs

 Last but definitely not least, we have these stunning stairs that utilize a different pattern for each step.
 While stair risers are nothing new to interior design, we love this original take on them.
-LuaAnn Development decided to pick out her favorite patterns from our collections to blend together in this transitional Los Angeles home.
+LuAnn Development decided to pick out their favorite patterns from our collections to blend together in this transitional Los Angeles home.